jucian0/posts/multi-step-form-with-useform.md

 ## Creating the application

-First step is to organize the `App.tsx` file, we are going to add a title, and some stuff to make the layout look better.
+The first step is to organize the `App.tsx` file.
+We are about to add a title, and some stuff to make the layout look better.

 ```tsx
 import { ChakraProvider, Text, Box, Input } from "@chakra-ui/react";